VRI-UFPR/IDA/README.md

 ## Requirements

 We recommend the use of conda alternatively miniconda for python environment management.
-For the scripts, refer to the requirements.txt in the root folder, for the DeepFillv2 refer to generative_inpainting/requirements.txt.
+Run the create_env.sh script for the necessary environments.

 [The Res2Net-PoolNet]((https://github.com/Res2Net/Res2Net-PoolNet.git)) is only necessary if you wish to replicate the experiments performed on our paper.